 Radiation from the main beam of the detector-facing feedhorns is reflected from the combiner mirrors before reaching the focal plane.
 At large angles in some specific directions, however, stray-light could reach the focal plane directly, as shown in figure 11.
 For this study neither the cold stop nor the dichroic were included, so the worst case scenario has been considered.
 We used GRASP PO to estimate this stray-light contribution from the feedhorn array, in terms of contaminant, that could be added to sky fringe patterns and the resulting increased radiative power loading.
 Pairs of feedhorns were chosen as test cases, selecting horns at the edge of the array most likely to cause a problem.
 We found that the amplitude of fringes generated by radiation that reached the focal plane directly was at least four orders of magnitude lower than that from radiation propagating through the combiner and at different spatial frequencies.
-Even in the case of the edge feedhorns, the power collected by the 150-GHz focal plane from direct radiation is almost three orders of magnitude lower than that from the corders of magnitude lower than that from the corders of magnitude lower than that from the edge feedhorns, the power collected by the 150-GHz focal plane from direct radiation is almost three orders of magnitude lower than that from the corders of magnitude lower than that from the corders of magnitude lower than that from the shield around the dichroic filter will further reduce these effects.
+Even in the case of the edge feedhorns, the power collected by the 150-GHz focal plane from direct radiation is almost three orders of magnitude lower than that from the combiner.
+Inclusion of the cold stop and the shield around the dichroic filter will further reduce these effects.